 Fraser Island accommodation options are quite limited.
 But from camping to hotels and resorts on Fraser Island there is certainly something for everyone.

 Now, in our opinion, this is the way to go on Fraser Island!
-There are 4 large formal camping areas on the island: Central Station, Dundubara, Waddy Point (top), Waddy Point beachfront.
-Most of these sites have dingo fences, showers, toilets, and gas bbq facilities, making them a great and easy choice for families, adventurous travelers and those on a budget.
+There are 4 large formal camping areas on the island: Central Station, Dundubara, Waddy Point (top), and Waddy Point beachfront.
+Most of these sites have dingo fences, showers, toilets, and gas BBQ facilities, making them a great and easy choice for families, adventurous travellers, and those on a budget.

-There are a number of eye-catching hotel and resorts on Fraser Island for travelers that don’t want to sacrifice comfort to get amongst nature.
+There are several eye-catching hotels and resorts on Fraser Island for travellers who don’t want to sacrifice comfort to get amongst nature.

 Mid range Fraser Island Accommodation

-Eurong Beach Resort offers hotel rooms from $129 per night and 2 bedroom apartments from $219 per night.
-The resort is well equipped with various facilities: from swimming pools, to restaurants and a bar.
+K’gari Beach Resort is a family-friendly resort that offers hotel rooms and 2 bedroom apartments.
+The resort is well equipped with various facilities: from swimming pools to restaurants and a bar.
 It’s ideally located just off 75 Mile Beach at Central Station allowing for easy access to shops and attractions on the island.

-Cathedrals on Fraser offers 1-3 bedroom cabins starting from $180 night.
-Cathedrals also offers powered camp sites and permanent tent options for those that are looking for a camping experience on Fraser but don’t have their own camping equipment.
+Cathedrals on Fraser offer 1-3 bedroom cabins.
+It’s located just 6 km north of the famous Maheno Shipwreck.
+Cathedrals also offer powered camp sites and permanent tent options for those that are looking for a camping experience on Fraser but don’t have their own camping equipment.
+This would easily make your Fraser Island trip more affordable.

 Beachcamp Eco Resort offers the ultimate glamping experience on Fraser Island.
-They offer permanently erected canvas tents for rent which have their own ensuite bathroom and hot showers.
+They offer permanently erect canvas tents for rent which have their own ensuite bathroom and hot showers.
 Beachcamp is located just south of Wabby Lake on the beach.
-Their Queen Tent goes for $140 a night.
+Call Beachcamp Eco Resort for availability and pricing.

 Fraser Island Retreat offers bungalows with private balconies just steps from the beach and close to Eli Creek.
-They have a swimming pool, an on-site bar and bistro.
-Their one bedroom bungalows are $190 per night.
+Suitable for couples, all bungalows are equipped with a fan, fridge, and an electric kettle.
+They have a swimming pool, an on-site bar, and bistro.

 Luxury Fraser Island Accommodation

-Kingfisher offers an array of facilities: Four swimming pools, Three restaurants, four bars, Spa Sanctuary, Child minding, conference facilities and more.
-The downside of Kingfisher is that it’s located on the other opposite side of the island, but the extra facilities and luxuries definitely make up for the location downside.
+Kingfisher offers an array of facilities: four swimming pools, three restaurants, four bars, a Spa Sanctuary, child minding, conference facilities, and more.
+They also offer some incredible Fraser Island adventure tours.
+The downside of Kingfisher is that it’s located on the other opposite side of the island, but the extra facilities and luxuries definitely make up for the location’s downside.

-Besides these options there are a few holiday homes for rent throughout the island.
-Check the full Fraser Island accommodation listings here or try Airbnb.
+Besides these options, there are a few holiday homes for rent throughout the island.
+Check the full Airbnb accommodation listings here.

 “Wanya nyin yangu, wanai djinang djaa.” – “Wherever you go, leave only footprints”

-To learn more about living and traveling in Australia, check out these posts:
+To learn more about travelling to Australia, check out these posts:

 Top 10 Things to Do in Australia